16"x20", with a stipple drawing of Quanah Parker by young Comanche artist Austin McClung. Buy a poster and save $30 on a ticket!

 The Last Comanche Chief: The Life and Times of Quanah Parker by Bill Neeley is the seminal book on Chief Quanah Parker.

 This project, currently in the filming stage, has already recorded interviews with 22 of Quanah Parker's descendants.
-More interviews are happening this fall and winter.
-The film will premier in up to 33 Texas and Oklahoma towns and cities March-May 2019.
+More interviews are happening soon.
+The film will premier in up to 33 Texas and Oklahoma towns and cities September-November 2019.
 Reserve your tickets now for the premier near you.

 The idea began with the filming of several Quanah Parker descendants as part of a Texas and Comanche Oral History Project (working title).
 Getting these oral history interviews on film with the goal of making them available as oral history VODs (Videos On Demand) on the internet was intriguing because they would be especially helpful to researchers, history authors, and teachers.

 Yet during the first filming sessions, as 22 of Quanah Parker's descendants told their stories, a much larger discussion and widespread interest developed, both among those who told their stories to the camera lens and the film team behind that lens.
 Not only Quanah's descendants, but other Comanches and those into whose culture these proud people melded – they all were part of a powerful clash of cultures that impacted their shared heritage.

 The multiple expressions of struggles and successes of moving from dominance as Lords of the Plains, "free as the wind for 240 years in Comancheria" with an unwritten language and living off the "entire width of nature” to a European settler's culture highlighted a need to tell as much of the larger story as possible.
 But that would be a major endeavor requiring substantial funding.
 Where to begin?